kidus-tiliksew/gohtmx/README.md

-# go-template
+# gohtmx-todo

-Simple go template
+Taking htmx and go for a test drive with a todo app